kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/oobe.md

     ![wifi](./getting_started_images/oobe_wifi.png)

-1. Once your devkit has successfully connected to your network of choice, write down the IP address you are shown.
-You can use this IP address for OOBE or SSH sessions.
-Then, navigate back to the **Network connection** page.
+1. Write down the IP address you are shown once a connection is established.
+You will want to use this IP address after OOBE completes for viewing the Preview Video Output instead of 10.1.1.1:3000.
+You can also use this IP address for [SSH sessions](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/general/troubleshooting/ssh_and_serial_connection_setup.md) and connecting to OOBE.
+Once you’ve noted your IP address, navigate to the **Network connection** page.

     ![wifi_success](./getting_started_images/oobe_wifi_success.png)